-In the first half of 2012, Mr P says he was recommended to speak to a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
+In 2012, Mr P says he was approached by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
+His ongoing contact took place by phone, email and in person.
 The representative made promises of providing a higher return on his pension than Mr P's current scheme.
 As a result, Mr P transferred his armed forces pension to an Options SIPP.